shanefagan/linux-packaging/README.md

 To create a Docker image you need to create a Dockerfile.
 In the repo I have included a simple one you can build from.

+To build a Dockerfile you can run:

+docker build . --tag appname:version

+To run your docker container after it's built you just specify the tag you defined above:

+docker run appname:version

 ### Advantages

 1. Since it's in a container, it is build once run anywhere.
 If it works on one system it will run on Windows, in the cloud, on Linux, anywhere.